 So when iOS 12 debuted in June and Apple made bold promises about improving performance, we were ecstatic.
 Leery, but ecstatic.

-The iPhone iOS 12.1.1 update is actually a fairly big update, several hundred megabytes though it should take you less than ten minutes to download on your device.
+The iOS 12.1.4 update is a point release and requires a tiny download.
+That said, it should take 10 minutes, or less, to download and install.
 We didn't run into any download or installation issues.

-As for the iOS 12.1.1 update's performance, we've noticed little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system still feels much faster than iOS 11.
+As for its performance, we've noticed little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system still feels much faster than iOS 11.

 Battery life appears to be normal.
 Wi-Fi and Bluetooth are working fine.
-We've run into a few problems with Google Chrome and Netflix, but nothing crazy.
 We haven't noticed any catastrophic bugs either.

 Our device still gets stuck in landscape mode on occasion, but that's the only annoying bug we've encountered thus far.